At Compassion Centered Counseling, We specialize in providing treatment for depression.

 EMDR (Eye Movement Desensitization and Reprocessing) is a therapy used to help clients resolve depression and traumatic memories in a way that is often more effective than traditional talk therapy.

-For more information on EMDR and anxiety therapy, please visit my page, About EMDR.
+For more information on EMDR and anxiety therapy, please visit our page, About EMDR.

 What is unique about working with you?

-I approach my clients’ concerns with an open mind and consider all resources that are available to address each person’s situation.
-I understand that no two clients’ situations are the same and seek to discover the unique challenges each client faces.
+We approach our clients’ concerns with an open mind and consider all resources that are available to address each person’s situation.
+We understand that no two clients’ situations are the same and seek to discover the unique challenges each client faces.

-Can’t I just take medication or a supplement?
-Do I really need counseling for depression?
+Can’t we just take medication or a supplement?
+Do we really need counseling for depression?

 While prescriptions and supplements can sometimes help manage depression, they alone are not a permanent solution to the problem.
 Medication and supplements may help with the biological and physical side effects of depression, but mental aspects of the problem may still exist.
 Counseling treatment helps to impact a more fundamental change in these feelings.